lychees/introduction-to-defi/docs/src/Ch-6 去中心化衍生品/Bounding Curve.md

 For more information, check out https://medium.com/giveth/deep-dive-augmented-bonding-curves-3f1f7c1fa751 for the system design, flow and background mathematics.

 For more information, check out https://tokeneconomy.co/dynamic-token-bonding-curves-41d36e43befa for a case study and mathematical function.

-# PART 2: DECENTRALISED FINANCE

-# Chapter 14: Economics of Decentralised Finance (DeFi)

-Decentralised finance (DeFi) is the current trend in the token economics space.
-In general, the goal of DLT is to remove intermediaries.
-One of the sectors populated with many intermediaries is the financial sector.
-There are plenty of intermediaries in the space, from brokers to traders, relationship managers, and funds.

-Tokenisation brings about the possibility of codifying the majority of the business logics and executing them with machines (aka smart contracts).
-This frees up the margin (aka money) rewarded to intermediaries which can then be distributed to reward users in the system.

-Decentralised finance is important because it has the potential to revolutionise the traditional financial sector as we know it in the following ways:

-- Perhaps money can be managed by codifying monetary policy in machines, algorithms and smart contracts.
-Money can then be neutral1, without any political ties and agenda.

-- Or allowing trade with assets (e.g. tokens) without having a counterparty orderbook, because machines will always be